process-analytics/mxgraph-svg2shape/README.md

 ```

 Note about branches in this repository
-- `master` is not intended to receive any changes except updates from the upstream repository
+- `upstream_master` is not intended to receive any changes except updates from the upstream repository
-- the `develop` branch is the target for new features, fixes, .... and merge commits from `master`
+- the `develop` branch is the target for new features, fixes, .... and merge commits from the upstream `master` branch

 ## `svg2xml`